sds/overcommit/README.md

 request, the `post-checkout` hook will be run on your machine, along with the malicious code that you just checked out.

-Overcommit attempts to address this problem by storing a signature of all hook plugins since the last time it ran the plugin.
+Overcommit attempts to address this problem by storing a signature of your configuration and all hook plugin code since the last time it ran.
 When the signature changes, a warning is displayed alerting you to which plugins have changed.
 It is then up to you to manually verify that the changes are not malicious, and then continue running the hooks.

 The signature is derived from the contents of the plugin's source code itself and any configuration for the plugin.
 Thus a change to the plugin's source